 - Neanderthal API Reference contains the desrciption of each function, and also comes with mini examples.
 There actually is helpful stuff there.
 Do not skip it!

 - Matrix Computations on the GPU in Clojure (in TFLOPS!).
 Proceed to this GPU engine tutorial when you want even more speed (source code).

 Internal details and edge cases

-- Neanderthal Tests show some more details, but without explanations in prose.
-It might help when you are struggling with an edge case.
+- Neanderthal Tests show many more details, but without explanations in prose.
+It will help when you are struggling with an edge case.

 Making sense of legacy BLAS & LAPACK